Kesher = קֶשֶׁר = connection

 - Prepare our students to be confident prayer leaders and teachers of Torah for their b’nei mitzvah service.

 We work towards these goals with a curriculum that meets students where they are, yet challenges them to try new things, think critically, and grow.
 We see the teacher’s role as a catalyst for students’ exploration and growth.
 We train our teachers with the skills and philosophy of experiential education, to create activities involving hands-on learning and “doing” the concepts we are learning about.
 The content of our curriculum means very little and will not go beyond the classroom if it is not combined with meaningful experiences, which allow the learner to connect personally to the content.
 We also believe that in order to accomplish these goals, Kesher and home must work together as partners.
-Together with our Kesher co-directors and teachers, we urge parents and caregivers to be co-learners and teachers as well.
+Together with our Kesher director, assistant director and teachers, we urge parents and caregivers to be co-learners and teachers as well.

 Our doors are always open and you are always welcome. ! ברוכים הבאים